On the Effectiveness of Transfer Learning for Code Search: Experimental Design

 \section{Experimental Design}

 To examine the effectiveness of transfer learning for code search, we devised several experiments with different configurations for pre-training and fine-tuning of \acfp{mem}.
-To simulate a typical transfer learning scenario, in which the pre-training data differs from the fine-tuning one, we use two distinct datasets.
+We use two distinct datasets to simulate a typical transfer learning scenario in which the pre-training data differs from the fine-tuning one.
 The pre-training dataset consists of function definitions from open-source projects on \github, while the fine-tuning one contains \stackoverflow questions and corresponding code snippet answers.
 In the context of the study, we formulate the following research questions.

 \begin{reqs} \item [\req{1}] Does a pre-trained English natural language model improve the code search performance? \end{reqs} For a code search model to perform well, it needs to have a good understanding of the user's information need, which is expressed in the form of a natural language query.
 To this end, we use a pre-trained English language model to examine whether the pre-training allows the code search model to learn better query representations and leads to better code search results.